The Lunch (Velázquez)

 On the wall in the background hang a white neck-band, a leather bag and, on the right, a sword.

 The Lunch is nearly identical to another painting by Velázquez, The Farmers' Lunch (1618).

-The painting was on public display as 'The Breakfast' from February 2 to August 25, 2019 at the Amsterdam Hermitage in Amsterdam, the Netherlands, as part of the 'De Schatkamer!' exhibition.
+The painting was on public display as 'The Breakfast' from February 2 to August 25, 2019 at the H'ART Museum in Amsterdam, the Netherlands, as part of the 'De Schatkamer!' exhibition.